Install or update the term checker for ASD-STE100

 <!ENTITY ProjectTermsGrammarRules SYSTEM "file:///D:/test/ste8-term-checker/data-files/grammar-projectterms.xml">

-Update LanguageTool and the local files version of the term checker
+Update the local files version of the term checker

-To update LanguageTool and the local files version of term checker
+To update the local files version of term checker

 You will have this directory structure: